 Sailboat (sailing yacht)

 The monohull sailing yacht is the workhorse of charter yachts.
 They can be hired for as little as €130 a day depending on size and season.
 The charter monohull sailboat will sleep 6-8 typically with different conveniences according to your budget and needs.

 Simpler to get around than a monohull sailboat, charter motorboats are usually very comfortable and fun to drive.
 One major advantage of these over sailboats is that you can hide from the weather (too hot or cool) as you move between ports, anchorages and marinas.
 Expect to pay €700 a day and up.

-At the luxury end of sailboat charter in Turkey, sailing catamarans combine the comfort of a motorboat with the fun of the monohull.
+At the luxury end of sailboat charter in Turkish waters, sailing catamarans combine the comfort of a motorboat with the fun of the monohull.
 You may find it possible to sunbathe on the foredeck while underway and all the cabins may have en suite heads and showers.
 You get what you pay for as luxury yachts go – expect to pay €500 a day and up.